 Recommended Reading: The Most Unbelievable Dollar Tree Store Items that will Blow Your Mind

-10. If you’re going into work then pack and take your own lunch.
+10. If you’re going to work, then pack and take your own lunch.
 It’s cheaper and healthier.

 11. Another way to save is to buy one terrific all-purpose cleaning product.
 White distilled vinegar gets rid of grease, stains, and odors and so does baking soda.
 Both are affordable items that work wonders for household cleaning.
 But you can use alternatives such as Borax to clean and disinfect, lemon to deodorize and remove bacteria and cornstarch for removing carpet stains, cleaning pots and pans or polishing silver too.